What it’s like to order from Azure Standard – Review of Azure Standard

 In searching for safe and healthy chicken food formulas, I learned I would need to buy large quantities of things like wheat berries, rye and millet.
 I was concerned about the prices I was seeing, until I found Azure’s website.
-They simply had the best prices on high-quality whole grains of any online retailer.
+They simply had the best prices on larger quantities of high-quality whole grains of any online retailer.
 They also sold everything I wanted to order in large quantities, which would let me stock up for six months.

 How Azure Standard ships orders

 To feed my chickens for six months, I’d need around 200 pounds of grain.
 That’s….a lot of grain and potentially a LOT of money in shipping.
 When you order from Azure, you actually sign up to be part of a monthly, local drop shipment, rather than having your order delivered to your door.
 Because of that, the cost to have even a heavy pallet of grain sent to you is negligible, especially compared with door-to-door shipping.
 It cost me about $9 to have 190 pounds of grain trucked from Oregon to Kentucky.
 My subsequent orders have all been large and the costs have been comparable.

 Do you need a membership to shop with Azure Standard?

 No, although you need to create a free account, like any online retailer.
 Azure Standard doesn’t charge anything to join a drop site or place an order.
 You can order as much or as little as you’d like and you can order monthly or once a year or even less often.
 There IS a $50 minimum order amount per drop.
 If you’re not ordering $50 worth of items, you can just pay a $5 courtesy fee.

 What’s it like to pick up food from an Azure Standard drop?